wanjoc/int-u4-project-23-24-starter-code/README.md

 - [ ] Input Tags
 - [ ] Button Tag

+Adjust the HTML to match your theme:
+- [ ] Title for your quiz
+- [ ] Questions for the user
+- [ ] Modify images to match theme

 ### CSS
+- [ ] Change the background color to reflect the theme
-- [ ] Style is whatever way you want - consider changing the colors to match your theme.
+- [ ] Change the font to reflect the theme

 ### JS
 Use JS to account for user interaction: